panglossa/cuneiformIME/README.md

 Also, I try to include stroke sequences for both older and newer forms of each character.
 That's why, for instance, you can get the character 𒀖 either with `𒌋 𒀹 𒍻` (reflecting the old form of the character) or with `𒌋 𒀸 𒀸` (reflecting the more developed form of the character).
 What shape is displayed depends on the font used in your computer/phone/&c.

-Glyph data is stored in the form of a CSV file (`glyphdata.csv`), which you can easily change to make corrections or add your own characters, for example.
+Glyph data is stored in the form of a CSV file (`cunIMEglyphdata.csv`), which you can easily change to make corrections or add your own characters, for example.